TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ## 4- Conclusions

-The Cléa cluster exposure verification protocol features key privacy properties thanks to its local risk evaluation (the list of scanned QR codes remains on the user's smartphone) and its totally anonymous approach (no user pseudonym, no user-related information kept in the backend server).
+The CL\'EA cluster exposure verification protocol features key privacy properties thanks to its local risk evaluation (the list of scanned QR codes remains on the user's smartphone) and its totally anonymous approach (no user pseudonym, no user-related information kept in the backend server).
 Only users tested COVID+ upload information to the central server (their list of scanned QR codes with a scanning timestamp, without any user identifying information), on a voluntary basis: this upload is required in order to identify potential clusters and inform other users.

 Flexibility is another key design requirement.
-Indeed, the Cléa protocol can be used in a dynamic manner, QR code being renewed periodically which leads to location temporary pseudonyms (`LTId`).
+Indeed, the CL\'EA protocol can be used in a dynamic manner, QR code being renewed periodically which leads to location temporary pseudonyms (`LTId`).
 Having temporary pseudonyms is key to avoid most practical attacks attempting to collect these pseudonyms on a large scale (for instance to display geolocated maps of cluster locations).
 However this dynamic approach requires the location to have one or more devices (depending on the location size) in order to display such dynamic QR codes.
 Not all locations are concerned by such attacks.
-Therefore a location manager or a private event organizer may prefer the practical and device-free static variant of Cléa, where a QR code has a permanent validity: a QR code will be generated using a dedicated web service, and then be printed and displayed in the location.
+Therefore a location manager or a private event organizer may prefer the practical and device-free static variant of CL\'EA, where a QR code has a permanent validity: a QR code will be generated using a dedicated web service, and then be printed and displayed in the location.

 Another key design requirement is the ability to use embedded, autonomous devices, that are: